CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 ***Start dictation*** when your hand is somewhat comfortable with your system's shapes and you can copy with 95% accuracy.
 Dictation will build knowledge and speed faster than copying.

+The way you write will change when you speed up.
+Shapes will blur a bit.
+Your hand will change position.
+You'll even sit differently.
+Pay attention to the bits that matter.
+Experiment with the rest.
+Sometimes a position that's better in the long run takes some muscle building and stretching.

+Strangely enough, many shorthands are actually easier to write fast.

+As you speed up, let the shapes form groups.
+Think TR instead of T, then R.

 ### Four Column Method for Copying

 This method works well while you are at the copying stage, in the early stages of dictation when you should have well-written shorthand in front of you, when you cannot take dictaion, and at all stages for penmanship practice.
 It also helps you build hand speed separate from brain speed.